sharingal/sub-sector-pandoricus/source/about/teampandoricus/teampandoricus.markdown

 footer: true
 ---

-Info page designed to introduce folk to the pandoricus team and their "project" alias'.
+Info page designed to introduce folk to the Pandoricus team and their "project" alias'.